THE LISTING 76 Madison Avenue, 11B THE AGENTS Michael Rubin Lic. Assoc. Real Estate Broker 347-880-0349 email@example.comTodd M Lewin

-Offered at $2,955,000, this loft-like condo in Flatiron features 11-foot ceilings and seven oversized windows in addition to a dramatic great room that’s made for entertaining.
+Offered at $2,955,000, loft-like condo in Flatiron features 11-foot ceilings and seven oversized windows in addition to a dramatic great room that’s perfect for entertaining.
 Perfectly situated only moments from Madison Square Park, Eataly and other NoMad/Flatiron hot spots, there’s no shortage of things to do while enjoying boutique condo living offered at 76 Madison Avenue.
-THE HOUSE CALL

 ’24 Hours With’ takes a look at a day in the life of CORE’s agents.
 Doron Zwickeltalks about new developments and the inspiration of New York City’s landmarks.